kubesphere/website/content/en/case/_index.md

   icon: images/case/left.svg
   caseList:
     - icon: "images/case/case5.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "Anchnet is a leading Next-generation Cloud Managed Service Provider (Cloud MSP) in China, provides cloud native technologies and solutions for customers."
       link: "anchnet"

     - icon: "images/case/case3.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "Aqara is owned by Lumi United Technology, headquartered in China, we have over 300 Aqara service providers and 300 smart home showrooms."
       link: "aqara"

     - icon: "images/case/case1.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "Founded in 2012, Benlai is an e-commerce website focused on food, including fruits and vegetables."
       link: "benlai"

     - icon: "images/case/case2.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "Huaxia Bank Co., Ltd. is a publicly traded commercial bank in China.
+It is based in Beijing and was founded in 1992."
       link: ""

-    - icon: "images/case/case4.jpg"
+    - icon: "images/case/maxnerva.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "Maxnerva Technology Services, HK.0103 is affiliated and invested by Foxconn Technology Group."
       link: ""

-    - icon: "images/case/case6.jpg"
+    - icon: "images/case/vng.jpg"
-      content: "KubeSphere is trusted by various enterprises and organizations to the innovators driving the future of software."
+      content: "VNG has seen 14 years of continuous development and expansion to become one of the leading IT companies in Vietnam and Southeast Asia."
       link: ""

 section3: